Frequently Asked Questions: What You Should Know About the Community Citizenship Initiative

 Disability Services can provide accommodations for registered students to fulfill participation requirements.
 If you need disability accommodations, please send your request to [email protected].
 Please allow at least five days to arrange for sign language interpreters or CART services.

-The Office of University Life offers several ways for you to get involved on campus and promote greater inclusion and belonging.
-For example, you could join the Task Force on Inclusion and Belonging at Columbia, become a Campus Conversations facilitator or join the Events Council.
+University Life offers several ways for you to get involved on campus and promote greater inclusion and belonging.

 In addition, your school may have a diversity committee or student organization focused on these issues that you can join.
 Ask your Dean of Students for more information.
 You could also start an organization within your school or through the Interschool Governing Board, or host events and conversations about what inclusion and belonging mean and how we can help promote those values.